Iljaaa/machete/README.md

 ==
 Its the only one abstract method to be implemented.

-Rules method mast return array of named arrays, every named array descript one validation role.
+Rules method mast return array of named arrays, every named array descript one validation rule.
 It mas be in save sintaxis

 ```php
 public function rules(): array